24 Fantastic Things to do in Basel, Switzerland

 We stayed at Art House 4051 Basel (Design Hotels).
 This cosmopolitan hotel was a fantastic base for exploring Basel in the middle of the Steinenvorstadt.
 Its contemporary urban design made for an elegant stay with plenty of space and amenities.
 The breakfast was fantastic, the rooms were filled with modern amenities offering plenty of USB chargers, and yet it combined a funky mid-century style with old fashioned telephone and other artistic touches.
 There’s a rooftop bar and they offer a free welcome drink of beer or wine.

-Thanks to Ben for More Amazing Things to do in Basel Ideas
+Additional Things to Do in Basel Ideas

 21. Cross into Germany or France